pavoltravnik/maxims-of-law/maxims-of-law.md

 Non omne quod licet honestum est. Everything which is permitted is not becoming.
 Dig.
 50, 17, 144.

 Non omne damnum inducit injuriam.
-Not every loos produces an injury.
+Not every loss produces an injury.
 See 3 Bl.
 Com.
 219; 1 Smith's Lead.
 Cas.
 131; Broom's Max.
 93; 2 Bouv.
 Inst. n.
 2211.

 Non omnium quae a majoribus nostris constituta sunt ratio reddit potest.
 A reason cannot always be given for the institutions of our ancestors.
 4 Co.
 78.